Terminal Manhole Connection / P-Trap

 All Mill-Pro P-Traps are manufactured using only Butt Welding techniques in accordance with BS ISO 21307, including on the rodding connection.
 Extrusion welding is NOT structural and is weak, it is banned under DSD PS Appendix 5A, Clause 5.4 PS Appendix 5A

-Extrusion welding is never used to fabricate Mill-Pro PE fittings - All fittings are structurally rated for pressure and tensile load.
+Extrusion welding is never used on Mill-Pro PE fittings - All P-Traps are structurally rated for full tensile load.

 Read more here about the difference between extrusion & butt welding